W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 The Holy Spirit is the perfect Teacher.
 ²He [the Holy Spirit] uses only what your mind already understands to teach you that you do not understand it [your mind].
 ³The Holy Spirit can deal with a reluctant learner without going counter to his [the-reluctant-learner’s] mind, because part of it [the-reluctant-learner’s-mind] is still for God.
-⁴Despite the ego’s attempts to conceal this part [the part of the mind still for God], it [the part of the mind still for God] is still much stronger than the ego, although the ego does not recognise it [the part of the mind still for God].
+⁴Despite the ego’s attempts to conceal this part [the part of the mind still for God], it [the part of the mind still for God] is still much stronger than the ego, although the ego does not recognize it [the part of the mind still for God].
-⁵The Holy Spirit recognises it [the part of the mind still for God] perfectly because it [the part of the mind still for God] is His [the-Holy-Spirit’s] Own dwelling place; the place in the mind where He [the Holy Spirit] is at home.
+⁵The Holy Spirit recognizes it [the part of the mind still for God] perfectly because it [the part of the mind still for God] is His [the-Holy-Spirit’s] Own dwelling place; the place in the mind where He [the Holy Spirit] is at home.
 ⁶You are at home there [in the part of the mind still for God], too, because it [the part of the mind still for God] is a place of peace, and peace is of God.
 ⁷You who are part of God are not at home except in His [God’s] peace.
 ⁸If peace is eternal, you are at home only in eternity.